-This is the on-demand recording of the panel, to watch live on the 31st October please click here.
+This is the on-demand recording of the panel, to watch live on the 31st October at 1PM (UK Time) please click here.

 Raindance partners with 16 Days 16 Films - a Modern Films and Kering Foundation initiative - for this panel discussion on how film can be used as a tool for social change, on the subject of gender-based violence, inequality and discrimination.

 Advocates from the film industry and social activism are joined by Elli Toivoniemi - producer of FORCE OF HABIT - to speak on how both systemic abuse and everyday sexism can be challenged through film itself, practical filmmaking, and global audiences - working towards the right to feel safe; creating meaningful discussion around ending violence against woman in all its forms.

 Speakers: Sarah D’Angelis, UK Says No More; Elli Toivoniemi, Director and Producer (FORCE OF HABIT); Ted Bunch, A Call to Men, Yarit Dor, Teniece Divya Johnson

 Elli Toivoniemi is an award-winning producer-director from production company Tuffi Films based in Helsinki, Finland.
 She has been working as a producer since 2009 and has produced and co-produced films and series in all forms and lengths, including six feature films.
 Toivoniemi is an EAVE & ACE producer graduate, and is a co-founder-owner of the production company Tuffi Films, and behind acclaimed films like the Academy Award nominated short fiction Do I Have to Take Care of Everything?
 (2014).